Risingson/eveeyedocs/docs/data/database.md

 ## Creating a set
 Enter a name for the set in the input field and hit enter.
-Your set and a tab for it will get created and you willready to edit its details:
+Your set and a tab for it will get created and you will be ready to edit its details:

 |  |  |
 |--|--|